victor-o-silva/python_subdict/README.md

 The intent of this library is to make it easy to extract subdicts from python dicts by just specifying which keys are needed, in a dotted-syntax.

+The ipython notebook version of this documentation is [here](https://github.com/victor-o-silva/python_subdict/blob/master/README.ipynb).
+Please check it there.

 As an example, let's say that we have the following dict: